genminias/EEG-Playback-Tool/README.md

  - Javascript
  - React
  - Node.js
+ - Firebase
+ - Chart.js
+ - Neurocity SDK and APIs (TBD)
  - EEG Javascript Library (TBD)
- - Neurocity APIs and SDK (TBD)
- - Firebase

 ### **Project Use Case**
 > A user will log into our app.
 Once logged in, a user can select a dataset from their already saved data.
-Once the dataset is loaded into our app, a user can play back the data on a loop and pause the play back for inspection.
-A user can also choose to look at a list of all of their saved data sets and share certain ones with other users or make them publicly available.
-Eventually, a user can also use an analysis tool to assist them in evaluating metrics.
+Once the dataset is loaded into our app, a user can play back the data on a loop and pause the play back for inspection. <!--A user can also choose to look at a list of all of their saved data sets and share certain ones with other users or make them publicly available.--> A user can also use an analysis tool to assist them in evaluating metrics.

 ### **Team Members**
  - Matt Caputo
  - Genevieve Minias
  - Jacob Nelson
  - Nehal Vora

 ## Running Prototype
 - npm install @neurosity/notion dotenv